 Powerful AWS Platform Features, Now for Containers

 Containers are great but they come with their own management challenges.
 Our customers have been using containers on AWS for quite some time to run workloads ranging from microservices to batch jobs.
 They told us that managing a cluster, including the state of the EC2 instances and containers, can be tricky, especially as the environment grows.
 They also told us that integrating the capabilities you get with the AWS platform, such as load balancing, scaling, security, monitoring, and more, with containers is a key requirement.
-Amazon ECS was designed to meet all of these needs and more.
+Amazon Elastic Container Service (Amazon ECS) was designed to meet all of these needs and more.

 AWS has highly reliable and scalable fully-managed services for load balancing, auto scaling, identity and access management, logging, and monitoring.
 Over the past year, we have continued to natively integrate the capabilities of the AWS platform with your containers through ECS, giving you the same capabilities you are used to on EC2 instances.